About me

 Back to the grassroots

-I am currently the Executive Officer of the Carlton Neighbourhood Learning Centre.
-CNLC has 28 staff and provides a broad range of adult education and social support programs to people experiencing disadvantage, including migrants, refugees and people with disability.
-CNLC supports the community of Carlton to minimise waste through a circular economy, to reduce carbon emissions and to be resilient to climate change.
+I am currently Chief Executive Officer of the Carlton Neighbourhood Learning Centre in Melbourne.
+CNLC provides adult education and community support programs for people experiencing disadvantage, including migrants, refugees, and people with disability.
+The centre also works with the local community on waste reduction, circular economy initiatives, and climate resilien